 Companies are Now Focusing More on the Quality of the Content

-While there was a time when big advertising agencies used to spend a fortune on making the programme advertisements, this approach has changed now.
+While there was a time when big advertising agencies used to spend a fortune on making program advertisements, this approach has changed now.
 Advertisers and marketers are now preferring to make good quality and creative advertisement to catch the eye of the target market.
-A combination of RTB and PDB advertisement is the popular trend these days and is likely to remain for quite some time.
+A combination of RTB and PDB advertisements is a popular trend these days and is likely to remain for quite some time.
 During the initial phases of social media, companies were focused on the quality of content to generate traffic but now the quality is the preferred option because people now use social media to see something unique and ultra interesting.

 Advertising on Radio has become Obsolete

-Radio has lost its popularity in urban China, thus many companies have lost their focus on using radio as a means to advertisement.
+Radio has lost its popularity in urban China, thus many companies have lost their focus on using radio as a means of advertisement.
 In the year 2015, its popularity reached the lowest level ever for the first time in China.
-Now the radio entertainers are focusing on running location-based services which will include running ads of such services and products which are popular among the residents of a certain area.
-However, it will take some time for advertisements to return to radio.
+Now radio entertainers are focusing on running location-based services which will include running ads for such services and products which are popular among the residents of a certain area.
+However, it will take some time for advertisements to return to the radio.
 Meanwhile, companies are still using screens as their preferred mode of advertisement.
-Some old fashioned marketers still believe that radio can be very good source of advertisement because the competition is very low and Radio advertisement is inexpensive.
-Moreover, lots of people listen to radio while driving to their offices or any other destination.
+Some old-fashioned marketers still believe that radio can be a very good source of advertisement because the competition is very low and Radio advertisement is inexpensive.
+Moreover, lots of people listen to the radio while driving to their offices or any other destination.
 It can help organizations to promote their products but this advertisement trend is dying and Radio is mostly used for news, songs, and gossip.

 Advertisers are Going for ‘To the Point’ Advertisements

 Chinese are known for their busy schedules and the tendency of ignoring something which they do not like.
-Since they are always on the move and are mostly busy, many marketers are now going for advertisements which are creative yet to the point.
+Since they are always on the move and are mostly busy, many marketers are now going for advertisements that are creative yet to the point.
 They prefer creating such ads where the message is conveyed clearly with no need to read between the lines.
 Pizza Hut adopted this trend in an awesome way on the eve of New Year last year and ran a very successful ad campaign.
-One example of this type of advertisement is the SMS marketing.
-In this way of advertisement company sends a small text message to large number of people.
+One example of this type of advertisement is SMS marketing.
+In this way of advertisement, the company sends a small text message to a large number of people.
 Since the message is small so they only provide information about their main product and service.
-Lots of marketing gurus consider it one of the best ways of advertising because the chances of people reading the text message on the mobile phone is very high.
+Lots of marketing gurus consider it one of the best ways of advertising because the chances of people reading text messages on their mobile phones are very high.
 Some marketing specialists are changing their opinion because they think that lots of companies are using the SMS advertisement approach and now it is bothering people.
 People don’t read advertisement messages and are most likely to block such messages.
-But, this advertisement method is still in trend in China and companies are benefiting from it at least in the sense that it increase their brand awareness.
+But, this advertisement method is still in trend in China and companies are benefiting from it at least in the sense that it increases their brand awareness.